-In a goals-based investment plan, periodic savings or contributions are invested in assets that provide growth, stability, or a blend of both.
-Moreover, theory suggests that the mix between risk assets such as broad, diversified equities and more stable assets such as high-quality fixed income investments should also evolve as one gets closer to the spending phase.
+In a goals-based investment plan, periodic savings or contributions are invested in assets that provide growth, stability, or both.
+Moreover, life-cycle investing theory suggests that the mix of riskier assets such as broad, diversified equities and more stable assets such as high-quality fixed income investments should evolve as one gets closer to the spending phase.
 This change in the portfolio's risk asset composition is called a glide path.

-Downward-sloping glide paths are common in the industry and are suggested by many researchers as well (see Bodie, Merton, and Samuelson, 1992, and Gomes, Kotlikoff, and Viceira, 2008).
+Downward-sloping glide paths (in which the fixed income component increases as the equity component shrinks) are common in the industry and are advocated for by many researchers as well (see Bodie, Merton, and Samuelson, 1992, and Gomes, Kotlikoff, and Viceira, 2008).
 However, debate about the shape of the glide path remains unsettled.
-Shiller (2005), Basu et al. (2013), Arnott (2012), and Arnott, Sherrerd, and Wu (2013) state that a rising glide path is better, while Pfau and Kitces (2014) argue for a U-shaped path and Estrada (2016) recommends an inverted U-shape.
+Shiller (2005), Basu, Doran, and Drew (2013), Arnott (2012), and Arnott, Sherrerd, and Wu (2013) state that a rising glide path is better, while Pfau and Kitces (2014) argue for a U-shaped path and Estrada (2016) recommends an inverted U-shape.

 In the context of life-cycle investing, the rationale for a downward-sloping glide path is based on a trade-off between human and financial capital.
-Individuals in the early stages of their careers have high earning potential or human capital and likely just a marginal amount of accumulated financial capital.
-Human capital, or future income from work, is a bond-like asset: Investors earn a paycheck similar to a bond's coupon.
+People in the early stages of their careers have high earning potential, or human capital, and likely just a marginal amount of accumulated financial capital.
+Human capital, also defined as future income from work, is a bond-like asset: Investors earn a paycheck similar to a bond's coupon.
 This bond-like human capital diversifies equity risk in financial assets; thus, early in the life cycle one can take on more financial risk.

-As careers progress, human capital reduces and financial wealth increases.
-As the consumption stage approaches in the later years of the investing life cycle, theory suggests one should increase the allocation to fixed income and decrease the allocation to risk assets.
+As careers progress, human capital decreases and financial wealth increases.
+As investors approach the consumption stage in the later years of the investing life cycle, human capital theory suggests one should increase the allocation to fixed income and decrease the allocation to riskier assets.
 In other words, the glide path slopes downward.